-With cards, you can give your users even more ways to interact with your bot or service, right in the Webex Teams clients.
-See the Cards Guide for more information.
+With cards, you can give your users even more ways to interact with your bot or service, right in the Webex clients.
+Use the Buttons and Cards Designer to quickly create and prototype cards for your bot.
+See the Buttons and Cards Guide for more information about cards.

 anchorDifferences Between Bots and Peopleanchor

-One key difference between Webex Teams Bots and regular users is that, in group rooms, bots only have access to messages in which they are mentioned.
+One key difference between Webex Bots and regular users is that, in group spaces, bots only have access to messages in which they are mentioned.
 This means that

-messages:created webhooks only fire when the bot is mentioned in a room.
+messages:created webhooks only fire when the bot is mentioned in a space.